 The hurricane season runs from May to December, with the period of greatest risk between August and October.
-Hurricanes can be devastating but in truth they are quite rare; in the last 65 years only 13 hurricanes have hit the island.
+Hurricanes can be devastating but in truth, they are quite rare; in the last 65 years, only 13 hurricanes have hit the island.
 Six of these have been strong (category 3 or more).
-In addition ten tropical storms have hit the island in this time.
+In addition, ten tropical storms have hit the island at this time.
 These are violent Pacific storms, not quite strong enough to be classed as hurricanes.
 Obviously, hurricane season is the least popular time for tourists, but this does mean fewer tourists and lower prices.
-The number and strength of hurricanes varies a great deal year to year and many years the island is spared from any hurricanes.
-However, stormy weather with heavy rain and strong winds is guaranteed during the rainy season.
+The number and strength of hurricanes vary a great deal year to year and many years the island is spared from any hurricanes.
+However, stormy weather with heavy rain and strong winds are guaranteed during the rainy season.

 The cooling trade winds and the comfortable humidity level around 70% really do help to make St. Kitts climate one of the best in the world; sunshine is abundant and temperatures are very warm without being uncomfortably hot.
 Although February to April is arguably the best time, there really isnât a bad time to visit if you are willing to risk there being a bit of rainy weather.